Trek The Himalayas Logo

 Abundance of Wildlife and Flora

-The summer season brings a vibrant tapestry of flora and fauna to life, transforming the wilderness into a kaleidoscope of colours and sounds.
+The summer season brings a vibrant tapestry of flora and fauna to life, transforming the wilderness into a kaleidoscope of colors and sounds.
 From blooming wildflowers to bustling wildlife activity, trekkers have the opportunity to witness nature's spectacle in its full glory.

 Accessible Trails